-Revenue in Canada is derived from the Canaccord Genuity Capital Markets, Canaccord Genuity Wealth Management, and Corporate and Other segments.
-Revenue from the UK & Europe is derived from the Canaccord Genuity Capital Markets and Canaccord Genuity Wealth Management segments.
-Revenue in the US is principally included in the Canaccord Genuity Capital Markets segment with an approximate 0.9% included in the Canaccord Genuity Wealth Management segment in the US during fiscal 2020.
+Management segment in the US during fiscal 2021.
 Commencing in Q3/20, our Australian wealth management business, comprised of the operating results of Patersons since October 21, 2019 and the wealth management business of Australia previously included as part of Canaccord Genuity Capital Markets Australia, is disclosed as a separate operating segment.
 Comparatives have not been restated.
 Revenue from Other Foreign Locations during fiscal 2019 and 2018 was entirely made up of Canaccord Genuity Capital Markets activity.